 A stuffy or runny nose may be caused by:

 The congestion typically goes away by itself within a week.

 Congestion also can be caused by:

-Congestion is often worse when you are lying down.
+Congestion is often worse when lying down.
 Keep upright, or at least keep the head elevated.
-This is especially helpful for young children.

 Some stores sell adhesive strips that can be placed on the nose.
 These help widen the nostrils, making breathing easier.